pmolodo/OpenUSD/proposals/usdlux-clarification/README.md

 ## Stage 2: Reference Implementation

-Once we have provided clear guidance on expected behavior for UsdLux lights, we will update the included Embree render delegate to include support for UsdLux lights.
+Once we have provided clear guidance on expected behavior for UsdLux lights, we will update the included HdEmbree render delegate to include support for UsdLux lights.
 This will give a reference implementation to aid those wishing to provide UsdLux support in their renderers.

 ### Performance vs Clarity